whage/whage.github.io/about.md

 I started my software career as a web application developer but my interests gradually shifted towards other domains of the computing world, mostly the lower layers - operating systems, networks, things close to the hardware.
-I began as a self-taught developer and after struggling with impostor syndrom for years I eventually acquired a Bsc in computer science & software engineering.
-It helped somewhat.
+I began as a self-taught developer but eventually acquired a Bsc in computer science & software engineering.

 I spent the first 5 years of my software career with the good old LAMP stack and javascript.
 Then in 2018 I switched to cloud infrastructure / devops and I'm still in that field as of 2024.